adelaramadhina/adelaramadhina/README.md

 ### Hi there 👋

 My name is Adela Ramadhina.
 I am a second-year student at the University of Canberra studying Bachelor of Software Engineering.
 Through personal projects, I've been experimenting with web development, cloud computing, and machine learning.
-I also love infusing my passions for art and programming.
+I also love infusing my passion for art and programming.

 - 😄 Pronouns: She/Her
 - 🌱 I’m currently learning Flutter & Swift.